MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/rpc-interface-restrict.md

 1. Click **Start** > type **gpedit.msc** > hit **<kbd>Enter</kbd>** to open the **Local Group Policy Editor**.

-1. To enable the equivalent of `EnableAuthEpResolution` settings, navigate to **Computer Configuration\Administrative Templates\System\Remote Procedure Call\Enable RPC Endpoint Mapper Client Authentication**, then select one of the following: This setting is **disabled** by default.
-Only two settings are available:
+1. To enable the equivalent of `EnableAuthEpResolution` settings, navigate to **Computer Configuration\Administrative Templates\System\Remote Procedure Call\Enable RPC Endpoint Mapper Client Authentication**, then select one of the the two available settings.
+This setting is **disabled** by default.

 - **Disabled** - This setting is the default.
 RPC clients won't authenticate to the Endpoint Mapper Service, but they'll be able to communicate with the Endpoint Mapper Service on Windows NT4 Server.
 - **Enabled** - PC clients authenticate via the Endpoint Mapper Service for calls that contain authentication information.
 Clients making such calls won't be able to communicate with the Windows NT4 Server Endpoint Mapper Service.